dazuma/toys/README.md

 The "system version" tool displays the current version of the toys gem.

+Toys also provides optional tab completion for bash.
+To install it, add the following lines to your bash configuration file (e.g. `.bashrc` or `.profile`).

+    # Install tab completion for toys
+    $(toys system bash-completion)

 ### Write your first tool

 You can define tools by creating a *Toys file*.
 Go into any directory, and, using your favorite editor, create a new file called `.toys.rb` (note the leading period).
-Copy the following into the file, and save it:
+Copy the following text into the file, and save it:

     tool "greet" do
       desc "My first tool!"